KSchopmeyer/smipyping/docs/smiclisubcommands.rst

 pywbemcli <general options> <cmd-group> <subcommand> <subcommand arguments> <subcommand options>

-Generally each command group is a noun, referencing some entity (ex. class referes to operation on CIMClasses).
+Generally each command group is a noun, referencing some entity (ex. targets refers to operation on the targets (definitions of wbem servers to be tested).
 The subcommands are generally actions on those entities defined by the group name.
-Thus ``database`` is a group and ``display`` is a subcommand so:
+Thus ``targets`` is a group and ``list`` is a subcommand so:

-    $ pywbemcli database display
+    $ smicli targets list

-Defines a command to get display the database entries.
+Defines a command to list the items in the targets list on stdout.

-TODO: Incomplete in that it says it does the whole database